Angelo Mathews: Impressive start

-Mathews began his international career in late 2008 with ambitions of becoming a genuine allrounder, but has since given primacy to his batting (to diminish his workload and avoid injuries), and effectively plays as a specialist batsman in the Test side.
-However, for the balance of the team, he still plays as a batting allrounder in the limited overs cricket.
+Mathews began his international career in late 2008 with ambitions of becoming a genuine allrounder, but has since given primacy to his batting (to diminish his workload and avoid injuries), and effectively plays as a specialist batter in the Test side.
+However, for the balance of the team, he still plays as a batting allrounder in limited-overs cricket.
 A more than useful strike rate of 84.06 has made him a damaging prospect in the final overs of the Sri Lankan innings.

-He made his international debut in a One Day International against Zimbabwe in November 2008 and made his Test debut against Pakistan at Galle in July, 2009.
+He made his international debut in a One Day International against Zimbabwe in November 2008 and made his Test debut against Pakistan at Galle in July 2009.

-Angelo Mathews made his Test debut in Pakistan tour of Sri Lanka, 2009.
+Angelo Mathews made his Test debut in Pakistan tour of Sri Lanka, in 2009.
 The Test also marked the debuts of Abdur Rauf, Mohammad Amir and Saeed Ajmal.
 He scored his maiden half-century in the third Test of the series, played at Sinhalese Sports Club Ground, Colombo.
-His maiden ton came against Australia in September, 2011 in the same venue.
+His maiden ton came against Australia in September 2011 in the same venue.
 Mathews has an average record in Tests in countries such as Australia, South Africa and India, but up to now he has had limited opportunities to improve on it.
 His brilliant records at home and in countries like England and UAE make up for that.
-Two of his four centuries came in England – against a high quality pace attack consisting of James Anderson and Stuart Broad – in the famous Sri Lanka tour of England and Ireland, 2014.
+Two of his four centuries came in England – against a high-quality pace attack consisting of James Anderson and Stuart Broad – in the famous Sri Lanka tour of England and Ireland, 2014.
 He has also flourished with the added responsibility of captaincy, averaging 86.62 in 13 matches.

-In February 2013, Mathews became Sri Lanka's youngest ever Test captain at 25, after having been groomed for the post for two years.
+In February 2013, Mathews became Sri Lanka's youngest-ever Test captain at 25, after having been groomed for the post for two years.
 He captained the Lankan team in its monumental Test series win in England (2014).
 His highest Test score (200 off 428 balls) came in the first match vs Zimbabwe 2020.